 Somaliland Independence Monument

-With no internationally recognized banks and practically no ATMs – bring all the cash you need in US dollars and exchange on the streets.
-For hotel, tours, etc. you can pay in dollars, but for small purchases like food, you use Somaliland shillings.
+Since Somaliland has no internationally recognized banks and very few ATMs, it’s best to bring all the cash you need in US dollars.
+Hotels, tours, and larger expenses are usually paid in dollars, but for everyday purchases like food or transport, you’ll be expected to use Somaliland shillings.

 Chew Khat